Find Grad Schools

 17 Yearly Graduations

 The most popular school in the United States for other interdisciplinary studies students seekinga doctor's degree is California Institute of Integral Studies.
 Roughly 1,500 attend the school each year.
-The average in-state tuition for full-time undergraduates is $21,854 per year, while in-state graduate students, on average, pay $23,130 per year.
+The average in-state tuition for full-time undergraduates is $21,116 per year, while in-state graduate students, on average, pay $22,356 per year.
 During the most recent year for which we have data, 17 people received their doctor's degree in other interdisciplinary studies from CIIS.
-Around 46% of these students were from an underrepresented racial-ethnic group, and 54% were women.
-Those who complete their doctor's degree in other interdisciplinary studies at California Institute of Integral Studies make a median salary of 79,951.
+About 60% of this group were women, and 10% were students from an underrepresented racial-ethnic group.

 #1